A Tradition of Stewardship

 Duke Realty Green Bond

 We closed our second green bond offering for $450 million at the beginning of 2021.
 Our first green bond offering closed in 2019 for $400 million and it was the first of its kind in the United States by an industrial REIT.
-Net proceeds were allocated to eligible green projects.
-Learn about the projects in our first green bond offering by reviewing our 2020 Green Bond Allocation Report.
+Net proceeds from both green bonds were allocated to eligible green projects.
+Learn about the projects in our second green bond offering by reviewing our 2021 Green Bond Allocation Report.

 Climate change affects everyone and we realize that the decisions we make have a long-term impact on the world around us.